Doctor of Philosophy candidate

 “I love AUT.
 I love the study environments, and appreciate how approachable the staff are.
 I’ve also enjoyed the student life here, and have been involved in a number of different clubs, including starting AUT Now, which focuses on volunteering and supporting different causes; animals, people and the environment.”

-While she is still in the early stages of her PhD, Megan already has a firm idea of what she would like to do next.
+Now mid-way through her PhD, Megan already has a firm idea of what she would like to do next.